pwoolvett/drytoml/README.md

     include = '\.pyi?$'
     ```

-2. Use included wrappers, allowing you to use your current configuration
+2. Use included wrappers, allowing you to use references in your current configuration
+   without changing any file:

+   For a given code structure and the sample `pyproject.toml` in the previous example,
-   Instead of this:
+   instead of this:

    ```console
    $ black .